Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `skuCount`

 The instance size of this API Management service.
 Default is 2.
 Not supported with V2 SKUs.
+If using Consumption, sku should = 0.

 - Required: No
 - Type: int